Gurpr33tS1ngh/ElasticWolf/README.md

 # ElasticWolf

+**NOTE**: Please note that this project is no longer actively maintained.
+For the latest, AWS-supported version of ElasticWolf, please visit the [AWS ElasticWolf Client Console page](https://aws.amazon.com/developertools/9313598265692691).

 ElasticWolf is an application for managing Amazon Web Services resources with a simple and easy to use client-side UI.